vituum/docs/docs/guide/template-engines.md

 # Template engines

-Following template engines are supported via [Integrations API](/guide/integrations).
+Following template engines are supported via [Integrations](/guide/integrations).
 They can be also used separately outside of **Vituum** as plugin in **Vite**.
-But you loose the extname support for the template engines.
+But you loose the ext-name support for the template engines.

-You can add pages in the **📁 views** directory, your templates files should be located in **📁&nbsp;templates** directory.<br><br>
+You can add pages in the **📁 views** directory, and your templates files should be located in **📁&nbsp;templates** directory.<br><br>
 Here is an example of how to use **Twig** as a template engine inside the views directory:
-* `*.json` (or `*.json.html`) - for defining a page with data, template is auto-loaded from the `template` variable which can be added in config or in **📁 data** directory
+* `*.json` (or `*.json.html`) - for defining a page with data, template is auto-loaded from the `template` variable which can be added in config or in **📁 data** directory inside a `.json` file (and you can add other shared data for all your templates here)
 * `*.twig` (or `*.twig.html`) - classic twig template file, `.twig.json` file with the same name can be added to add data to the template
-* `*.json.twig` (or `*.json.twig.html`) - for non-html data such as json. `twig` is input and `json` is output as a `.json` file - you can use this if you have custom tag or function that transforms `html` into `json`
+* `*.json.twig` (or `*.json.twig.html`) - for non-html data such as json. `twig` is input and `json` is output (as a `.json` file) - you can use this if you have custom tag or function that transforms `html` into `json`

 Same goes for any other template engine, just change the `.twig` to something else.
-You even use more template engines at the same time.<br><br>
+You can even use more template engines at the same time.<br><br>
-Only one template engine defined as `*.json` can be used at the same time, you can change the default template engine via `templates.format` in config.
+Only one template engine defined as `*.json` can be used at the same time though, you can change the default template engine via `templates.format` in config.
 <br><br>
 See [Integrations Options](/config/integrations-options) to learn more how to configure the plugins.
 <br><br>
 See [Trying Vituum Online](/guide/#trying-vituum-online) for various examples of template engines
 <br><br>
 ::: warning
 Most of the plugins are still experimental and feedback is welcome.
-If you experience any problems or you're missing any additional settings of the template engines add issue on GitHub.
+If you experience any problems or if you're missing any additional settings for the template engines add issue on GitHub.
 :::

 ## PostHTML _([@vituum/vite-plugin-posthtml](https://github.com/vituum/vite-plugin-posthtml))_